dashafish/Wav2Lip-Team8/README.md

 5. **Download Pretrained Models**:

- Place them in the Wav2Lip/checkpoints/ directory.
+ Place them in the `Wav2Lip/checkpoints/` directory.

 7. **Test**:

- Use the following command to test if everything works correctly python inference.py --checkpoint_path checkpoints/Wav2Lip.pth --face ../sample_data/input_vid.mp4 --audio ../sample_data/input_audio.wav.
+ Use the following command to test if everything works correctly: `python inference.py --checkpoint_path checkpoints/Wav2Lip.pth --face ../sample_data/input_vid.mp4 --audio ../sample_data/input_audio.wav`.

-- Make sure to provide a video file (input_vid.mp4) containing the target person's face where lip-syncing will be applied.
+- Make sure to provide a video file (`input_vid.mp4`) containing the target person's face where lip-syncing will be applied.
-- Also provide an audio file (input_audio.wav) containing the speech or audio that you want the target person's lips to sync with.
+- Also provide an audio file (`input_audio.wav`) containing the speech or audio that you want the target person's lips to sync with.
-- Ensure that checkpoints/Wav2Lip.pth points to the location of your downloaded pretrained model.
+- Ensure that `checkpoints/Wav2Lip.pth` points to the location of your downloaded pretrained model.

 8. **View output**: